luigisaetta/oci-speech-demos/README.md

 # OCI Speech Demos
 ![UI demo2](./ui_printscreen.png)

+## Introduction.
+OCI Speech is an OCI AI service that applies automatic speech recognition technology to transform audio-based content into text.
+Developers can easily make API calls to integrate OCI Speech’s pre-trained models into their applications.
+OCI Speech can be used for accurate, text-normalized, time-stamped transcription via the console and REST APIs as well as command-line interfaces or SDKs.
+You can also use OCI
+Speech in an OCI Data Science notebook session.
+With OCI Speech, you can filter profanities, get confidence scores for both single words and complete transcriptions, and more.

+## Contents.
-This repository contains all the work done for demos on **Oracle OCI Speech Service**
+This repository contains all the work done for demos on **OCI Speech Service**

 Using OCI Speech Service you can easily get accurate transcription of speech contained in audio files.